 The execution of an L&D strategy should be measured using Key Performance Indicators (KPIs).

-An organization can track several KPIs depending on priorities, needs, and what indicators are necessary to make data-driven decisions.
+Your organization can track several KPIs depending on priorities, needs, and what indicators are necessary to make data-driven decisions in the future.

-In general, it’s a good idea to include indicators that check for three categories:
+In general, it’s a good idea to include KPIs that account for three categories:

-3. Operational Excellence (how well investments and resources in the corporate academy are used).
+- Operational Excellence (how well investments and resources in your learning and development strategies are used).

 The most high-performing organizations focus on outcome-based metrics, such as:

-7. Integration of L&D interventions into HR processes
+7. Integration of L&D initiatives into HR processes

-Many L&D strategies aren’t connected to annual performance reviews.
+Many learning strategies examples aren’t connected to annual performance reviews.

 8. Enabling the 70:20:10 learning framework

-The 70:20:10 learning framework: 70 percent of learning takes place on the job, 20 percent is through interaction and collaboration, and the final 10 percent is through formal learning interventions, such as a classroom or digital training.
+The most successful learning and development strategies follow the 70:20:10 framework: 70 percent of learning takes place on the job, 20 percent is through interaction and collaboration, and the final 10 percent is through formal learning and development strategies, such as classroom training or corporate mentoring programs.

-These percentages are just general guidelines and vary depending on industry and organizational needs.
+These percentages are just general guidelines and vary depending on your company’s industry and organizational needs.

 9. Systems and learning technology applications